tinywideclouds/nx-platform-application/libs/messenger/key-cache/README.md

-# key-cache-access
+# messenger-key-cache

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test key-cache-access` to execute the unit tests.
+Run `nx test messenger-key-cache` to execute the unit tests.